Pocahontas (1995 film): Voice cast

 Three actors in the film have been involved in other Pocahontas-related projects.
 Gordon Tootoosis acted as Chief Powhatan in Pocahontas: The Legend (1995).
-Christian Bale and Irene Bedard would portray John Rolfe and Pocahontas's mother, respectively, in Terrence Malick's The New World (2005).
+Christian Bale and Irene Bedard would portray John Rolfe and Pocahontas' mother, respectively, in Terrence Malick's The New World (2005).

 Production

 Development

-Following the release of The Rescuers Down Under (1990), director Mike Gabriel was eager to collaborate with veteran Disney story artist Joe Grant on a follow-up project that was vastly different from the animated adventure film.
+Following the release of The Rescuers Down Under (1990), director Mike Gabriel was eager to collaborate with veteran The Walt Disney Company story artist Joe Grant on a follow-up project that was vastly different from the animated adventure film.
 In April and May 1991, they first partnered on an adaptation of Swan Lake with both of them writing story outlines and creating conceptual artwork.
 Gabriel and Grant then submitted their outline for approval, but it was negatively received by the studio's live-action script readers.
 Earlier, during Thanksgiving weekend, 1990, Gabriel had wanted to direct an animated musical set in the American West.
 At a relative's Thanksgiving dinner, while glancing through numerous titles in their bookcase, Gabriel struck on the idea of adapting the life of Pocahontas after finding a book about her.
 Following the cancellation of Swan Lake, Gabriel returned to the idea.